damiVongola/Lab-6/README.md

                 - Refit the model with the binary classification training data
                   - Use the same parameters for this section. i.e: kernel="linear", C=1.0
                 - Plot 3D graph using binary training data with hyperplane separating the 2 points
-                - Plot 3D graph using binary training data with hyperplane separating the 2 points
+                  - Hint: You should have the plane perfectly seperating 2 classes
+                - Get the accuracy and hinge loss of the testing set
        - kernel="linear", C=100000
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set